mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/3_Direct Line Testing.md

 1. Run project DirectLineSampleClient after making the Config changes.

-2. Submit a message via console and obtain the conversation id using the below line:
+2. Submit a message via console and obtain the conversation id.
+Line 52 of Program.cs prints the conversation ID that you will need in order to talk to bots:

 ````Console.WriteLine("Conversation ID:" + conversation.ConversationId);````